 Note: If you decide to check out Mark's course through the link above, be sure to use coupon code retipster at checkout and you'll get an immediate $250 discount.

 Mark's system covers many of the same techniques that I use in my business (along with a few others that I don't).
 I thought this was a pretty huge plus – because if you decide that direct mail to a tax delinquent list isn't for you (or if you just want to try something else and add another technique to your business), he gives you some other options that may be of interest.

 I thought Mark's videos (the primary medium he uses to deliver the content) were pretty well done.
 He is good at giving directions and keeps the videos reasonably short and to-the-point (so you don't have to spend weeks reading books and watching videos).
 If you set aside a solid day, you can easily knock out the most important aspects of this business.
 This kind of short & concise education has always been my personal preference – and he is great at cutting to the chase.

 Mark also shares a TON of helpful websites for the land business.
 As I was going through his course, I was familiar with several of the resources he shared – but I also learned about a handful of new ones that would have been extremely helpful to me if I'd have known about them when I first started.

 Mark's information is current.
 This business (just like any other) is constantly evolving in an ever-changing environment.
 Mark seems to understand this, and his strategies aren't 20 years old – they're applicable today.

-The Investor's Toolkit includes a few other bonus programs (on top of the land investing business) that bring a jaw-dropping level of value to the table – diving into GREAT deal about:
+The Investor's Toolkit includes a few other bonus programs (on top of the land investing business) that bring a good amount of value to the table – diving into a GREAT deal about:

 - Pricing Strategies